DPDEdit: Detail-Preserved Diffusion Models for Multimodal Fashion Image Editing: Introduction

 Previous works\cite{zhu2017your,jiang2022text2human,pernuvs2023fice} has attempted to use GAN-based methods to generate and edit fashion images based on textual descriptions.
 Although GANs have shown potential, they are often plagued by issues related to training instability and struggle to produce high-quality generated images with abundant details.
 In contrast, Diffusion Models\cite{diffusion1,diffusion2,stablediffusion} have emerged as a promising alternative for image editing tasks, recognized for their ability to produce high-quality results and provide more stable and controllable generation mechanisms.
 TexFit\cite{texfit} introduces a straightforward text-driven fashion image editing method based on diffusion models.It is user-friendly and generates impressive results.
 However, relying exclusively on textual input poses challenges in accurately capturing the user's design specifications, including garment styles, patterns, and fabric textures.
 This limitation often results in discrepancies between the generated images and the user's intended vision.

-As a result, introducing multimodal approaches in fashion image editing is essential for meeting user requirements.
+As a result, introducing multimodal approaches in fashion image editing is essential for meeting user requirements.IP-Adapter\cite{ipadapter} introduces a lightweight adapter that injects image conditions into the denoising process.
 MGD\cite{MGD} integrates text, human pose, and garment sketch modalities for fashion image editing using text inversion techniques.
 Ti-MGD\cite{Ti-MGD} further incorporates clothing texture control.
 Although Ti-MGD incorporates multimodal conditional control to generate garment texture information, relying exclusively on CLIP\cite{clip} for extracting texture image features hinders the accurate restoration of complex and detailed textures.
 Additionally, these methods lack an emphasis on the precise localization of the editing region, limiting their effectiveness as a general-purpose solution.
 TexFit proposes a Editing Region Location Module (ERLM), which generates corresponding editing region masks using an encoder-decoder architecture.
-However, this approach of combining text descriptions with image features and computing the difference proves inadequate for fashion images involving complex human poses and diverse clothing styles.
+However, we found that this method falls short when dealing with fashion images involving complex human poses and diverse clothing styles.
 These limitations are illustrated in Figure \ref{fig:0}.